SurajD811/voter-roll-downloader/README.md

    - **Variable Value:**  C:\Program Files\Tesseract-OCR\

 ## 🚀 How to Run the Project Locally
-1. run testng.xml suite from IDE (Right-click → Run as TestNG Suite).
+1. Run testng.xml suite from IDE (Right-click → Run as TestNG Suite).

 ### 📸 OUTPUT
 1. Voter roll PDFs downloaded to your configured folder.